Discover the Magic of

 S is for Sensory

 Each story suggests simple textures and materials that can be found almost anywhere.
-Pebbles, leaves, fabric scraps, sand, cotton, twigs and petals become part of the reading experience.
+Pebbles, leaves, fabric scraps, sand, cotton, twigs, and petals become part of the reading experience.
 These textures can be added to the book, felt in the hand, or simply talked about.

 A is for Abling

 Sense Able Stories are educational for everyone.
-They support exploration, observation, listening, reading and creativity, using whichever senses a reader prefers or is able to use.
+They support exploration, observation, listening, reading, and creativity, using whichever senses a reader prefers or is able to use.
 There is no single “right” way to engage.

 S is for Story

-Who Sense Able Stories Are For
+Who Are Sense Able Stories For?

 Sense Able Stories are designed for every child, but they are especially valuable for: